 The gap between how organizations describe HR and what HR actually changes is where most workforce instability lives.
 That gap is not usually caused by bad motives.
 It is caused by a system that keeps producing the same outcomes because nothing underneath the outcomes has been redesigned.

-If the same workforce problems keep returning through different programs, different managers, and different budget cycles, the problem is not the program.
+If the same workforce problems keep returning through different programs, managers, and budget cycles, the problem is not the program.
 The problem is the system the program is being dropped into.

 From Administrative Checkpoint to Strategic Architect

-Strategic public sector HR should design the conditions under which employees and managers can perform consistently.
+Strategic HR in the public sector should design the conditions under which employees and managers can perform consistently.
 That means clarifying roles, strengthening manager expectations, building knowledge transfer pathways, tightening hiring and onboarding systems, and installing accountability mechanisms that survive conflict.
 That is design work.
 Most agencies say they want that kind of HR.
 Fewer are structured to let HR do it.

 The Program-First Fallacy